brendon1357/Chatroom/README.md

 # Logging

-Server is capable logging messages to the included logfile.log file.
+Server is capable of logging messages to the included logfile.log file.